gvwilson/thirdbit/src/fiction/makers-return/index.md

 "All clear," he called over his shoulder.

 Sindy and Violet followed with Z51 behind them.
-A table stood near the door,
+A table stood near the door
-the chair pulled under it as if someone had used it as a makeshift desk.
+with a chair pulled under it as if someone had used it as a makeshift desk.
 Shelves lined two walls,
 heavy with moldering books, empty jars, and pieces of machinery, and a closed door waited patiently opposite the one they had come through.